Metro Naga: Communication facilities

 Metro Naga has the most up-to-date telecommunication facilities.
 BayanTel and PLDT, the two major telephone companies in the country, have over 138,000 subscribers in the metro area, while three major cellphone companies - Smart Communications, Globe Telecom and Dito Telecommunity - offer wireless communication and Short Message Service (SMS).

 Broadband internet access is widely available through the DSL facilities of the landline telephone companies and the cable TV companies.
-These are complemented by at least eight Internet Service Providers (ISPs) and several internet cafes, which offer connections at affordable rates.
+These are complemented by at least eight Internet service providers (ISPs) and several internet cafes, which offer connections at affordable rates.

 Health services

-Metro Naga has modern and well-equipped medical facilities.
-Naga alone has four secondary hospitals, one regional medical center and one infirmary.
+Metro Naga has well-equipped medical facilities.
+Naga has four secondary hospitals, one regional medical center and one infirmary.
 Aside from these, a district hospital is located in the municipality of Ocampo with a 24-hour emergency service.
 Furthermore, Metro Naga has over 800 private dental and medical clinics and excellent laboratory facilities.

 Health care is of a high standard with experienced and well-trained medical practitioners and hospital support services.